bogzbonny/yeehaw/_TODO.md

 01. editor element
     - uses the $EDITOR env variable
-    - execute with something like: "$EDITOR; echo "exit_this_terminal""
+    - execute with something like: "$EDITOR; exit"
-    - then scan the terminal for "exit_this_terminal" and if it's found then exit the terminal
+       - however smux doesn't handle exit gracefully, will need to repair

-      - maybe use an APC code instead of a keyword?
+01. Ensure that HorizontalStack has all the new functions added to VerticalStack

 01. support taffy as a layout structure.
      - Taffy low-level API (0.6.0 fixes ownership issues I was facing)